lake-wg/authz/draft-ietf-lake-authz.md

 - V does not implement EDHOC, and drops the message
 - V does not implement ELA, and since EAD_1 is critical, it either responds with an error or drops the message (preferred)
 - V forwards message_1 to W as VREQ, but W does not authorize it, and error handling is applied
-- V forwards message_1 to W as VREQ, W authorizes it, and the protocol flows normally
+- V forwards message_1 to W as VREQ, W authorizes it, and the protocol continues normally

 U is expected to receive at most one message_2 as response, which contains the Voucher.
 In case U receives additional message_2's, they MUST be silently dropped.

 This strategy may increase the number of messages that need to be processed by V and W, in exchange for reducing resource usage in U.

-Security concerns related to this strategy, including potential reuse of G_X and double processing of message_2, are discussed in Section {{sec-cons}}.
+Security concerns related to this strategy, including potential reuse of G_X and double processing of message_2, are discussed in {{sec-cons}}.

 ## V advertises support for ELA {#strat-advertise}

-In this strategy, V shares some information (V_INFO) with a potential U, that can help it decide whether to try to enroll in that V.
+In this strategy, V shares some information (V_INFO) with a potential U, that can help it decide whether to try to enroll with that V.
 For example, V may send a V_INFO stating that:

 - V implements ELA -- similarly to how EAPOL {{IEEE802.1X}} frames state support for IEEE 802.1X
-- V is part of a certain domain -- similarly to how Eduroam {{RFC7593}} is used in the SSID field for IEEE 802.11 networks
+- V is part of a certain domain -- similarly to how Eduroam {{RFC7593}} is used in the SSID field of IEEE 802.11 packets

 The mechanism used to transport V_INFO will depend on the underlying communication technology and also on application needs.